How our tech company is crossing the chasm without falling in (and bleeding out)

 With precise targeting see your email open rates jump to 60%.
 That’s because you can see in real time which fans are into your artist right now.
 Yep, that’s precision targeting at scale.

 Or use your Spotify fans to create lookalike audiences on Facebook.
 Lookalike targeting on Facebook generates impressive numbers.
 One example of great stats reported from Lookalike ad targeting was The Portland Trail Blazers, who used lookalike targeting and saw a 21x return on ad spend.
 That was a 77% higher return on ad spend than through their other channels.
 To really leverage lookalike targeting, you need to own your fan data — which you get with custom social login.

 AE, The Tool of Choice for Modern Music Marketers

-AE offers a custom-powered social login tool allowing music marketers to capture fans and see real-time data.
+AE offers a custom social login tool allowing music marketers to capture fans and see real-time data.

 Use AE’s social login tool to power your Spotify Pre-Save or Spotify Follow campaigns and gain richer and more valuable data.

 Power up your Spotify campaign right now and get more value from every Follow.

 While great songs can take singers far, there’s nothing like a good music marketing campaign to help them rise to stardom.
 Let’s take a look at how Shawn Mendes got famous and the marketing strategy behind the Canadian singer-songwriter’s success.

 While most of us forgot about where Shawn came from as soon as “Stitches” and “Mercy” dropped, his fans didn’t.
 Shawn Mendes became an internet star at 14 thanks to his vines.
 Now defunct, the platform was known among teens for allowing them to upload funny, six-second looping video clips.
 Shawn used Vine for a different purpose.
 He posted his covers of popular songs.